mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ## 4. MXProtocol stack

 MXProtocol infrastructure consists of both IoT NFT and Edge AI devices, Miner and cloud.
-IoT NFT and Edge AI devices collect data from “things,” and send to the cloud via the Miner.
+IoT NFT and Edge AI devices collect data from “things,” and send to the cloud via the LPWAN and Satellite-LEO Miner.
 This is uniquely designed to specifically be a decentralized solution allowing for everyone to suit their/the market’s needs.
 The usability of the hardware has been specifically designed as a “plug and play” solution, making installation simple without the need for a professional